CraterCrash/godot-orchestrator-docs/docs/contributing/contribution-workflow.md

 git fetch upstream
 ```

-The above creates a reference named `upstream` to the original `godot-orchestrator` repository maintained by Vahera.
+The above creates a reference named `upstream` to the original `godot-orchestrator` repository maintained by Crater Crash Studios.
 This reference will be helpful because you want to keep your local repository up-to-date with new commits added to the original repository.
 You will also have another reference to `origin`, which points to your _fork_ repository on GitHub.